Ronnen and Martin provide a detailed insight and review of the latest on Private Equity in Luxembourg during an interview with Lexology.

 However, private equity firms are already reacting to the directive, because in assessing the tests in the directive, it is necessary to look to the previous two years to make that assessment.
 Work is already being done to benchmark firms’ adherence to the rules, as they might be interpreted currently, but this is in the absence of any transposition legislation from member states and no official interpretation of the transposition laws.

-Until inflation is brought under control, and while interest rates remain high, private credit funds will remain an opportunistic approach taken by private equity to deploy their fund resources in the wake of the void left by traditional credit institutions.
+Private credit funds will remain an opportunistic approach taken by private equity to deploy their fund resources in the wake of the void left by traditional credit institutions.

-A major development recently is the move by PE promoters to expand their potential investor base.
+A major development recently is the move by private equity promoters to expand their potential investor base.
 Traditionally this has been composed primarily of institutional and specialist investors, including endowments and ultra-high net worth individuals.
 However, there have been recent moves to expand this traditional investor base to more ‘retail’ type investors, who would have historically found the potential returns particularly attractive, but would not have had any means of accessing this area of the market.
 This ‘retailisation’ of a historically closed market clearly entails the consideration of many areas of complexity to be able to offer these products to this section of the investor population, while safeguarding the investors’ interests.

 However, industry leaders such as Bain & Company foresee the fundraising environment outlooks as challenging and requiring private equity firms to adjust to a new environment that is nimbler and investor focus and, needless to say, track record will be a key consideration.